Haymarket bus station, Leicester: History

 to double the size, the new bus station opened during May 2016.

 Services

-Haymarket bus station is open seven days a week and is used for mostly local services operated by Arriva Midlands, Centrebus, First Leicester and Roberts Coaches alongside longer distance services from Stagecoach Midlands.
+Haymarket bus station is open seven days a week and is used for mostly local services operated by Arriva Midlands, Central Connect, Centrebus and First Leicester alongside Stagecoach Midlands service X7 to Northampton.

+The anticlockwise circular Hop! service calls at a stop outside on Belgrave Gate.

 Facilities

-The main Leicester Shopmobility offices are located within the station at the Belgrave Gate entrance. a smaller office is located within Highcross Leicester.
+The main Leicester Shopmobility offices are located at the station at the Belgrave Gate entrance.
+A smaller office is located within Highcross Leicester.

 The bus station also has public toilets which have been recently refurbished alongside changing places accessible facilities.